 The Lightboard Studio offers a new way to create academic presentations.
-Lightboard and its related studio services (including studio space, video production, and basic editing) are free to use for UBC faculty and staff.
+Lightboard and its related studio services (including studio space, video production, and basic editing) are free for educational use by UBC faculty and staff.

 How does it work?